-I’m not an amazing cook and baking is the area where I really fall down, but this is EASY!
-So easy I let my 2 year old make the play dough (with supervision of course – otherwise my whole house would be covered in flour and oil) which meant that I got two toddler activities for the price of one.
-Even with a 2 year old making it, it still took less than 5 minutes (add a few extra minutes if you plan on making more than one color).
+I'm not an amazing cook and baking is the area where I really fall down, but this is EASY!
+So easy I let my 2-year-old make the play dough (with the supervision of course - otherwise my whole house would be covered in flour and oil) which meant that I got two toddler activities for the price of one.
+Even with a 2-year-old making it, it still took less than 5 minutes (add a few extra minutes if you plan on making more than one color).

 Microwave Play Dough

 - 2 cups of water

 - A few drops of food coloring (add more for intense color, less for a more pastel color)

 - Mix all of the ingredients together with a wooden spoon (you can use a mixer if you like, but if you mix it well a spoon is fine).

 - Microwave in 30-second intervals (stirring each time) until the mix is a dough consistency. (takes about 4 minutes depending on your microwave)